KavehKhorshidiii/Login-page/README.md

 ## 🖱️ Usage

-1. Type your task inside the input field.
-2. To add the task: You can either click the ➕ button Or simply press the Enter key on your keyboard.
-3. When you hover over a task, a 🗑 (trash bin) button appears, allowing you to delete that specific task.
-4. To remove all tasks at once, you can use the Clear All button.

 1. Enter an email or username into the first field.
 2. Enter your password; optionally toggle visibility with the eye icon.
 3. Click Login or press Enter to submit.